COVID-19 Mental Health Support

 - headspace - 7 tips for a healthy headspace

-- Online Forum: Coping with the coronavirus - Beyond Blue
+- Beyong Blue Online Forum - Coping with the coronavirus

-- OnlyHuman App - an app to help you feel better in your everyday life.
-Onlyhuman's formula is to use short films and simple tasks to boost wellbeing.
+- OnlyHuman App - Onlyhuman's formula is to use short films and simple tasks to boost wellbeing and help you feel better in your everyday life.

 Download free from App Store or Google Play.